palashsharma891/Sudoku-Solver/README.md

 # Sudoku-Solver

-Here I have implemented the algorithms to solve a sudoku puzzle using backtracking.
+Here I have implemented a sudoku puzzle solver using a backtracking algorithm.